michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 Note that I took care of not abusing the word "real-time" due to the polling nature.
 While it can come close, the responsiveness for delivering new data is limited by the polling interval.
 If one were to instead integrate with a Kafka consumer or some other push-model interface, new data can be ingested and delivered to the client faster.
-The tradeoff here is the complexity in the merge between two data sources to ensure data integrity (deduplication, sanitization, potentially parsing different a serialization format).
+The tradeoff here is the complexity in merging two data sources to ensure data integrity: deduplication, sanitization, and potentially parsing different serialization formats.